xtgg4310/AquaScan_Artifact/README.md

 Accuracy: 0.916972814107274

 ## Detail of each function

 ### Sonar Control
-see the README.md in Sonar_control folder.
+Please see the README.md in Sonar_control folder.

+### image reconstruction
+Please see the README.md in image_reconstruction folder.